import pandas as pd

 Exercise

-Make a histogram showing tax sale amouts for Ward 20 residential parcels and HEI candidate parcels.
+Make a histogram showing tax sale amounts for Ward 20 residential parcels and HEI candidate parcels.

 1. Read in census tract data.